 At client request, Pismo can run batch jobs to generate report files, including those that report daily account limits and those required to meet Brazilian Central Bank regulations:

 Most of Pismo’s clients use Amazon Web Services (AWS) S3 buckets as their cloud storage containers, so this section assumes you're using AWS.
-Pismo does support other cloud services, however, such as Google Cloud Platform (GCP) and Microsoft Azure.
-Contact your customer representative if you would like to use a cloud service other than AWS.
+However, Pismo does support other cloud services, such as Google Cloud Platform (GCP) and Microsoft Azure.
+Contact your Pismo representative for information about using a cloud service other than AWS.

-The jobs that generate report files all run once a day at 2:00 AM.
+The jobs that generate report files all run once a day at 5:00 AM UTC.
 When a job executes, it searches for records that meet filter conditions.
 If any are found, it writes the data to a file that it creates in your cloud storage container.
-Files are saved in AWS parquet format.
+Files are saved in Parquet format.

 Files are written and saved according to type – daily, monthly, or full – and date.
 The full type is explained below.
 The URL takes the form